 *Names have been changed.

-Gang conscription is not a classic asylum claim, but it has been recognized numerous times in U.S. jurisprudence.
-For example, in the cases Quiroz Parada v.
+It has been stated in case law that forced conscription may constitute persecution when gang conscription occurs on account of a protected ground for asylum.
+Quiroz Parada v.
 Sessions, No. 13-73967, 1, 17 (9th Cir.
-2018) and Lukwago v.
+2018); Lukwago v.
 Ashcroft, 329 F.3d 157, 170 (3rd Cir.
-2003), children were conscripted by gangs on account of their membership in a particular social group, which was defined as “Minors in Northern Triangle countries between the ages of 10 and 15 who lack protection due to abuse and neglect by family members charged with their care.”
+2003).
+These children may have been conscripted on account of their membership in a particular social group, potentially defined as “minors in Northern Triangle countries between the ages of 10 and 15 who lack protection due to abuse and neglect by family members charged with their care.”
 Alternatively, for Juan, gangs targeted him because of his relationship to his uncle; a protected asylum ground of membership in a particular social group based on the nuclear family.
 These possible grounds for asylum merit, at the very least, a court hearing to decide if the children would fully qualify for asylum under the law.